peterz0310/image-placer/README.md

 ### **Data Model**

-Projects use a JSON structure with normalized coordinates (0-1 range) relative to base image dimensions, ensuring resolution independence:
+Projects use a JSON structure with normalized coordinates (0-1 range) relative to base image dimensions, ensuring resolution independence and template portability:

 ```json
 {